Dog Hiking Gear List

 Why you need it:

-You might need a muzzle in many situations.
+There are a few situations for which you might need a muzzle in the backcountry.
 If you are remote and need a helicopter or other evac, they usually won’t take your dog on board unless they are muzzled.
 It is an essential piece of dog hiking gear.
 If you must perform first aid on your dog, even the sweetest dogs behave differently when hurt.
 It is better to be prepared and not need it than to not have it when you need it.

 Depending on your dog's breed, many options exist.
 I usually carry a combination of a bandana that can serve multiple purposes and work as a muzzle, and I carry a lightweight foldable muzzle.
 I practiced with my dog a bit at home, rewarding him with treats for wearing it for short periods.